shams-nahid/my-k8s-study/01 Onwards to k8s/04 Object Types And API Versions.md

 - StatefulSet

 > Each API version has different set of objects type.
 So before we using any object types, we have to check the api Version and specify on the top of the `yml` file.

+### Persistent Volume Access Modes

+---

+In k8s there are 3 types of access modes for the persistent volumes,

+1. **ReadWriteOnce**: Only one node is allowed to do read/write operation in the volume.
+2. **ReadOnlyMany**: Multiple nodes can read from the volume at the same time.
+3. **ReadWriteMany**: Multiple nodes can perform both operation, read and write to the volume at the same time.